 This 60 credit Ed.D. in reading and literacy is available almost entirely online; it has no required internship or practicum.
 However, students must attend at least one academic conference on the IU campus.
 These conferences are organized by the school’s literacy, culture and language education department, and they take place each spring semester.
 The degree typically takes about three years to complete, although online learners have up to seven years to fulfill all doctoral requirements.

 Indiana University is regionally accredited by the Higher Learning Commission (HLC).

 Choosing a Program

-Popular concentrations in child development include cognition and emotional evolution, relevant particularly to social workers and educators.
-The infancy and early childhood specialization covers birth through age eight, which is valuable for preschool and elementary school educators, administrators, and counselors.
-Likewise, the young adult development specialization covers junior high and high school, and addresses issues related to puberty, mental health, and substance abuse.
+Popular concentrations in child development include cognition and emotional evolution, which is particularly relevant to social workers and educators.
+The infancy and early childhood specialization, which covers birth through age eight, is valuable for preschool and elementary school educators, administrators and counselors.
+Likewise, the young adult development specialization covers junior high through high school, and it addresses issues related to puberty, mental health and substance abuse.

 Curriculum for an Online Doctoral Degree in Child Development